 - Fresh Juice

-Take time to explore your city.
-Since ILP volunteers only teach 4 hours per day, you'll have lots of free time.
+Oh, one more thing — take time to explore your city.
+Since ILP volunteers living in Mexico only teach 4 hours per day, you'll have lots of free time.
 Start with our favorites and then find your own.
 You can make the most of your time volunteering in another country by walking the streets of your city, trying local food, and discovering the hidden gems.
 It’s rare to eat something you don’t like…so be adventurous and try everything!

 Here's the deets

-"al pastor" is marinated pork meat and you'll find this type of meat in many different dishes.
+"Al pastor" is marinated pork meat and you'll find this type of meat in many different dishes.
 You should also try gringas which is basically a quesadilla filled with al pastor meat.
 Yu-um.
-Tacos arabes is a simliar dish.
+Tacos arabes is a similar dish.

-2. Paste.
-Paste is a pastry filled with a variety of fillings like potatoes, sweet rice, meat, and pineapple (similar to empanadas).
-These are produced in the state of Hidalgo so it is local cuisine for ILP's school's in Tezontepec, Tula, and Pachuca.
-You have to try the foods that your city is known for right?
+Paste is a pastry filled with a variety of fillings like potatoes, sweet rice, meat, or pineapple (similar to empanadas).
+These are produced in the state of Hidalgo which is where ILP volunteers live.
+You have to try the foods that your city is known for, right?

-3. Barbacoa.
-Barbacoa may not be an unfamiliar term as it is becoming popular in the U.S. as well.
-Depending on where in the world you are, the type of this meat changes.
+You might be pretty familiar with barbacoa, but depending on where in the world you are, the type of this meat changes.
 In central Mexico, where the ILP schools are, it is often lamb.
 Try barbacoa meat served in a corn tortilla..mm mmm.
+(And finish off the meal with some agua fresca).

-Now for a little side lesson in Mexican cuisine.
+Now, a mini lesson on Mexican cuisine.
 When you're eating, you might hear your waiter or anyone leaving the restaurant say "provecho" to you.
-This essentially means "enjoy your meal" and is commonly used.
-Those polite Mexicans.
-Gotta love em.
+This essentially means "enjoy your meal" and is commonly used — oh, so polite.

 So to you we say, provecho.